MediaArea/RAWcooked/Doc/Case_study.md

 - 8 threads
 - Ubuntu 18.04 LTS

 When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps), but 4K scans are generally 1 fps or less.
-These figures can be impacted by the quantity of parellel processes running at any one time.
+These figures can be impacted by the quantity of parallel processes running at any one time.

 ---
 ## Workflow